BBQ Steak Cooking Times: The Ultimate Guide

 You've got the fundamentals down, but what about taking your steak game to the next level?
 Let's talk about some techniques that will impress even the most seasoned grill masters.

-Reverse Searing: The Slow and Steady Approach
+reverse searing: The Slow and Steady Approach

 For a perfectly tender and evenly cooked steak, try reverse searing.
 Instead of grilling over high heat, you'll start with a low and slow cook.
 This allows the steak to cook more evenly throughout, preventing the outside from getting overcooked before the inside reaches the desired temperature.
 The final step is to sear the steak over high heat for a few minutes per side to create a delicious crust.
 This technique is perfect for thicker cuts of steak and produces a truly exceptional result.